OpenXiangShan/difftest/README.md

 ## Example Chisel Usage: Connecting Your Own Design with DiffTest

-We are supporting Chisel 3.6.1 (the last version supporting Scala FIRRTL Compiler) as well as 6.7.0 (the latest stable version supporting MLIR FIRRTL Compiler).
+We are supporting Chisel 6.7.0 (the latest stable version supporting MLIR FIRRTL Compiler).
+Note that we have removed the support for Chisel 3.6.1 and older versions.

 Here are the detail instructions on integrating DiffTest to your own project.